AlikornSause/Notes-on-QIN-F21-PRO/README.md

 ### **Uninstalling the Apps with a Debloater**
 You can uninstall all the apps **if your phone is rooted** using a system app remover/debloater like [this one](https://github.com/sunilpaulmathew/De-Bloater).\
 **I do not recommend using this method though!**\
-For me it didn't work for some of the apps and they stayed even though it sayd they were gone.\
+For me it didn't work for some of the apps and they stayed even though it said they were gone.\
 And knowing that you **need root for this**, you can use a different method.\
 I recommend using [the last method](#manually-removing-apps).